G-Snipes/G-Snipes.github.io/content/interviews/2025/static-brian-interview/index.md

 **Jasmine:** No comment!

 **Brandon:** And that was like the 1st one you pulled up to, it was like, fuck, like...
 Because I feel like I saw you after the [dimmer](https://www.instagram.com/dimmer.phl/) show at Page.
-I was like, "Yo, we got a show in like a month you should definitely pull up.
+I was like, "Yo, we got a show in like a month you should definitely pull up and...

-**Aidan:** Definitely not the vibe.

-**Brandon:** Unfortunately, you did pull up and that was...

-**Jasmine:** **laughing*

-**Wait Aidan what you say about it?**

-**Aidan:** Oh, no, I mean, it was just a weird place, man.
-It's definitely like... it's one of those things where you just kind of doing whatever show you can get.
+**Aidan:** It's definitely like... it's one of those things where you just kind of doing whatever show you can get.
 Because I think we just recorded our fucking, you know, EP that time.
 Wasn't it out?

 **Anwar:** No, that was way before we recorded anything.